davido311/Single-Layer_Neutral_Network/README.md

 # Single-Layer_Neutral_Network
-This java app can recognize language from text, based on given learning dataset.
+This java app can detect a language from text, based on given learning dataset.